 For a limited time, if you sign up for my monthly newsletter I’ll send you a free e-book copy of Masters of Murder for you to enjoy.

 Love classic mysteries?
-Sign up for my weekly newsletter, Mondays Are Murder, and I’ll send you a free copy of Masters of Murder, my brief guide to mystery’s Golden Age.
+Sign up for my monthly newsletter, Fatal Fiction, and I’ll send you a free copy of Masters of Murder, my brief guide to mystery’s Golden Age.
 You’ll also get news on my new releases and chances to win other amazing stuff.